kkauder/eic.github.io/_about/site.md

 In order to meet these criteria this website relies on modern static website generator technology with the following features:
-* separation of content (including text as well as numeric data and graphics) from the layout of individual pages as well as of the website as whole
+* separation of the content (including text as well as numeric data and graphics) from the layout of individual pages as well as of the website as whole
 * management of potentially complex structured data without reliance on databases, by keeping data in JSON, YAML and CSV formats
+* flexible ways to filter, manipulate, modify and format the data to be included in the pages presented to the user
-* use of a highly readable and an easy-to-edit syntax for content creation (the so-called *Markdown* syntax)
+* use of a highly readable and an easy-to-edit syntax for content creation (the so-called **Markdown** syntax)

-To this end, the popular <a href="http://jekyllrb.com/">Jekyll</a> website generator is used, with additional tools (Javascript libraries and advanced stylesheets) for optimal user experience.
+To this end, the popular <a href="http://jekyllrb.com/">*Jekyll*</a> website generator is used, with an additional toolkit (<a href="https://getbootstrap.com/" target="_blank">*Bootstrap*</a>) for optimal user experience.
+Both Jekyll and Bootstrap are free and open source.

 ### Credits